nextgis/docs_ngweb/source/connections.rst

 Also you can add `Description and metadata <https://docs.nextgis.com/docs_ngweb/source/edit_resource.html#ngw-update-info-metada>`_.

-Here enter the following WMS server connection parameters:
+On the "WMS connection" tab enter the following WMS server connection parameters:

 * URL
 * Username